Unit 5 - Practice Quiz

 Cost estimation methods (Function Points, Use Case Points, COCOMO (intro)) Medium

-A. It will increase the estimated effort.
+A. It will only affect the project schedule, not the effort.

 B. It will decrease the estimated effort.

-C. It will have no effect on the estimated effort.
+D. It will have no effect on the estimated effort.

 36 A project manager is faced with a situation where a key technology has been deprecated, and the team lacks skills in its replacement.
 The manager arranges for team training and creates a contingency plan.
 This set of activities falls primarily under which project management knowledge area?